Matchoo95/Patchwork-Sampler/README.md

-# Patchwork-Sampler - University Year 1 Programming Coursework
+# Patchwork Sampler - University Year 1 Programming Coursework

 In this coursework we were given some patterns on paper which we had to recreate using python.
 Here is my answer to the coursework.
 The brief for this coursework can be found in the pycoursework.pdf file.